jedbrown/git-fat/README.rst

     -rw-r--r-- 1 darthurdent darthurdent  10M Dec 10 13:37 whale.tar.gz

 Do the ``filter-branch`` using ``git fat index-filter`` as the index filter.
-Pass in the filename containing the paths to files you want to exclude.
+Pass in the file name containing the paths to files you want to exclude.

 ::